ivan-kleshnin/unredux/README.md

 I recommend to take a look at these [enlightening articles](https://github.com/calmm-js/documentation).
 They end with the conclusion that Calmm and Redux approaches are directly opposite.
 Which is true but leaves a false feeling of both being equally legit.
-In theory they kinda are, but not in practice.
+And they kinda are in theory, but not in practice.

 Functional reducers go together with Lenses – deep but relatively well-developed topic.
 Action reducers require Transducers – the more obscure and ill-developed concept.
-But the point is that Redux author(s) don't ever mention transducers, choosing to rely on their own intuition (instead of math) and to promote ad-hoc solutions like `composeReducers`.
+But the real problem is that Redux team decided to not even mention transducers and promote their own ad-hoc solutions a-la `composeReducers`.
+Intution instead of math.

 ## Examples